 Make Ice Cream

-- Add the frozen bananas, peanut butter, cacao powder and dates into your high-powered blender.
+- Add the frozen bananas, peanut butter, cocoa powder and dates into your high-powered blender.

 - Blend on high speed using a plunger or spoon to push the bananas down as needed.

-- If the blender stalls, add up to 1/4 plant milk until it runs smoothly.
+- If the blender stalls, add the dairy-free milk until it runs smoothly.